Neuropsychology: Karl Spencer Lashley

 Lashley's works and theories that follow are summarized in his book Brain Mechanisms and Intelligence.
 Lashley's theory of the Engram was the driving force for much of his research.
 An engram was believed to be a part of the brain where a specific memory was stored.
 He continued to use the training/ablation method that Franz had taught him.
 He would train a rat to learn a maze and then use systematic lesions and removed sections of cortical tissue to see if the rat forgot what it had learned.

 Through his research with the rats, he learned that forgetting was dependent on the amount of tissue removed and not where it was removed from.
 He called this mass action and he believed that it was a general rule that governed how brain tissue would respond, independent of the type of learning.
 But we know now that mass action was a misinterpretation of his empirical results, because in order to run a maze the rats required multiple cortical areas.
 Cutting into small individual parts alone will not impair the rats' brains much, but taking large sections removes multiple cortical areas at one time, affecting various functions such as sight, motor coordination, and memory, making the animal unable to run a maze properly.

+Neurosurgeon Karl Pribram worked with Lashley to determine the exact location of specific memories in primate brains.
+This work would influence the establishment of Pribram's Holonomic brain theory.

 Lashley also proposed that a portion of a functional area could carry out the role of the entire area, even when the rest of the area has been removed.
 He called this phenomenon equipotentiality.
-We know now that he was seeing evidence of plasticity in the brain: within certain constraints the brain has the ability for certain areas to take over the functions of other areas if those areas should fail or be removed - although not to the extent initially argued by Lashley.
+We know now that he was seeing evidence of plasticity in the brain: within certain constraints the brain has the ability for certain areas to take over the functions of other areas if those areas should fail or be removed – although not to the extent initially argued by Lashley.